-Writing is classified as linguistic communication because it is used to communicate with others (Quirk et al., 1985; Rukayah, 2014).
-This means that writing has meaning in every word to be understood by readers.
-Creativity

-(2000: 49) asserted that writing is a mental process that should be prepared and given a limitless number of changes before publication.
-The linguistic aspects such as vocabulary, grammar, language use, and choice of sentences are also important in writing to make the message in the writing conveyed to the readers.
+Writing is classified as linguistic communication because it is used to communicate with others (Quirk et al., 1985; Rukayah, 2014).it means that writing has the meaning in every word to be understood by readers.
+Creativity becomes the primary source of writing activity (Haerazi et al., 2009), as writing requires people to be creative in order to offer a variety of ideas in a composition of diverse genres.
+They must be creative in terms of what they feel appropriate and engaging to share to readers.
+Brown (2000: 49) asserted that writing is a mental process as well.
+Furthermore, he explained that writing can be prepared and given a limitless number of changes before publication.
+The linguistic aspects such as vocabulary, grammar, language use, and choice of sentences are also important in writing to make the message of the writing conveyed to the readers.

 While learning to write, students will also have to learn some text genres, such as descriptive, recount, procedure, report, and narrative texts.
 A descriptive text, for instance, is one of the text genres that students have to learn.
 It is a type of text that is used to describe or illustrate something, such as a location, person, animal, object, or idea from the writer's point of view.
-The aim or social function of a descriptive text according to Dirgeyasa (2017) is to describe a person, place, or thing in such a way that an image is generated in the reader's mind.
-According to Badger and White (2000: 153), there is a lack of crucial parts of writing such as planning, drafting, and revising.
+The aim or social function of descriptive text according to Dirgeyasa (2017) is to describe a person, place, or thing in such a way that an image is generated in the reader's mind.
+According to Badger and White (2000: 153) there is a lack of crucial parts of writing such as planning, drafting, and revising.
 Revising can assist students in producing meaningful and well-organized texts.
-There are various sources of revision, including peer revision, selfrevision, and teacher revision or teacher corrective feedback.
-Teacher corrective feedback might prompt students to examine their papers in terms of content, organization, communicative intent, and genre.
+There are various sources of revision, including peer revision, self revision, and teacher revision or can be said as teacher corrective feedback.
+Teacher corrective feedback might prompt students to examine their papers in terms of content, organization, communicative intent, and also genre.

-According to Srichanyachon (2012), feedback is a vital component of English language writing classes.
+According to Srichanyachon (2012), feedback is a vital component of some English language writing classes.
 Teachers can choose the topic of the comments based on the elements of the students' writing that are good or need more modification.
-The involvement of the teacher is important.
+The involvement of the teacher is important at this time.
 The teacher has to give some corrections to the learners about the error that they have made so the students will not make the same errors.
-In addition to this, Erris and Roberts (2001) stated that understanding about students' attitudes, emotions, and preferences for feedback written by teachers is crucial.
-Cazden (2001) found one of the important aspects in the learning is environment the teacher-student interaction.
+However, Erris and Roberts (2001) stated that understanding about students' attitudes, emotions, and preferences for feedback written by teachers, is crucial.
+Cazden (2001) found one of the important aspects in the learning environment is the teacher-student interaction.
 It means the students need conducting the response to the written corrective feedback given by their English teacher in order to find out if the written corrective feedback given by teachers is good enough or needs a modification to be a better one.